genlayerlabs/genlayer-cli/README.md

-   delegator-exit [options]      Exit as a delegator by withdrawing shares delegator-claim [options]     Claim delegator withdrawals after unbonding period validator-info [options]      Get information about a validator stake-info [options]          Get stake info for a delegator with a validator epoch-info [options]          Get epoch info with timing estimates active-validators [options]   List all active validators
+   delegator-exit [options]      Exit as a delegator by withdrawing shares delegator-claim [options]     Claim delegator withdrawals after unbonding period validator-info [options]      Get information about a validator delegation-info [options]     Get delegation info for a delegator with a validator epoch-info [options]          Get epoch info with timing estimates active-validators [options]   List all active validators